rdjpalmer/portfolio/src/posts/creating-culture.md

 date: 2019-11-16
 slug: "/creating-culture"
 description: >-
-  Culture is not a set of values.
-It is the actions your take.
-Be deliberate in these actions means being deliberate in creating culture.
+  Culture is not your values.
+It is the actions you take.
+Be deliberate in the actions you take to create the culture you wish.
 ---

 It's commonplace in startups, to define a set of values.
 Witty remarks of how you, the employee, should act while working for this business.
 Sometimes, they're turned into murals throughout the office.
 An ever-present reminder that **this is what you value**.